cpilko/p151/src/data/hero.md

 ---
 supertitle: "Welcome to"
-title: "Cub Scout Pack 151 Broomall, PA"
+title: "Cub Scout Pack 151 in Broomall, PA"
-subtitle: "We meet at 7 PM on Mondays at Marple Presbyterian Church"
+subtitle: "A K–5 family Cub Scout pack serving Broomall and Marple Newtown.
+We meet Mondays at 7 PM at Marple Presbyterian Church."
 buttons:
-  visit: "Visit Us"
+  visit: "Plan a Monday Visit"
-  apply: "Apply Online"
+  apply: "Join on BeAScout"
-  contact: "Contact"
+  contact: "Ask a Question"
 ---